survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Given it needs to do more work, it took longer to execute the build.
 But on the plus side, the build is now smaller, the size limit warning disappeared, and the vendor build went from 150 kB to roughly 45 kB.

-You should check *babili-webpack-plugin* and Babili documentation for more options.
-Babili gives you control over how to handle code comments for example.
+You should check *babel-minify-webpack-plugin* for more options.
+It gives you control over how to handle code comments for example.

 {pagebreak}

 ## Other Ways to Minify JavaScript

-Although Babili works for this use case, there are more options you can consider:
+Although *babel-minify-webpack-plugin* works for this use case, there are more options you can consider:

-* [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and gives even smaller result than Babili at times.
+* [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and gives even smaller result than *babel-minify-webpack-plugin* at times.
 * [optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions and it enhances the way your JavaScript code gets parsed initially.
 The plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson.
 * [webpack.optimize.UglifyJsPlugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/) is the official UglifyJS plugin for webpack.
 It doesn't support ES6 yet.
 * [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) allows you to try out an experimental version of UglifyJS that provides better support for ES6 than the stable version.